seanbritt4/COSC490-DecisionFactory/README.txt

-TODO: Find some shit bois
+TODO: Make -noGraphics work without a mapXX.txt input

 CHANGES: 2/10/19 Matt
                  -- added a fixMatrix() function, maps of all shapes and sizes now work